 Some souffle have egg yolks or custard sauces, but a lot of souffles with fruit contain just egg whites.
 How about these Strawberry Souffles from Better Homes & Gardens?

 Can I swoon?
 And will you catch me and then feed me this Chocolate and Hazelnut Meringue Semifreddo recipe!
 After seeing it, you might just let me fall and keep it for yourself!

 4. fruit mousse:

 So my grandmother used to call fruit mousse “whips.”
 I guess because they had to be whipped!
 Again, with Serious Eats for this Five Minute Fruit Mousse Dessert.

 Frozen Strawberry Squares are a great example of a frozen dessert made with egg whites.
-There are all kinds of recipes, all kinds of flavors.
+There are all kinds of recipes, and all kinds of flavors.

-I know I’ve only scratched the surface with ways to use leftover egg whites!
+I know I’ve only scratched the surface with Over 75 ways to use leftover egg whites!
 Do you have fave recipes you love to use up the whites?
 I’m always loving finding something out that’s new to me and would love it if you shared back!